driedwater/THE-SHRINE/inf1001/inf1001_notes/Jacob - INF1001 Notes.md

 - Sequential
 - - Output depends not only on current inputs but past sequence of inputs

+ALU is Combinatorial circuit, doesnt use clock

+Control Unit and Registers are sequential circuits, uses clock

 Basic logic ops:
 - AND
 - OR